cholahan/end19/pages/outcome.md

 feature-img: "assets/img/sails.jpg"
 ---

-<p style="margin-left: 50px; margin-right: 50px"> Outcomes - Conclusion/Takeaways </p>
+<p>Outcomes - Conclusion/Takeaways </p>

-<p>While creating our map, we were especially interested in answering several questions:</p>
+<p style="margin-left: 50px; margin-right: 50px">  While creating our map, we were especially interested in answering several questions:</p>

  <p>- Did British authors prefer to write novels set in their own country or in foreign lands?</p>
  <p>- Was there a difference between the genders in this subject?</p>
  <p>- Which location was mentioned the most in the title pages?</p>